Suremphaa

-Suremphaa (reign 1751–1769), or Rajeswar Singha, the fourth son of Rudra Singha, became the king of the Ahom kingdom after the death of his brother King Pramatta Singha.
+Suremphaa (1701–1769), or Rajeswar Singha, the fourth son of Rudra Singha, became the king of the Ahom kingdom after the death of his brother King Pramatta Singha.
 Rudra Singha's third son, Mohanmala Gohain, was considered ineligible for kingship as his face was pitted with smallpox marks.
 According to the norm established after Sulikphaa Lora Roja, an Ahom prince had to be free from any physical disability, defects or deformities to become a king.

 Reign

 The king, though a capable administrator, preferred pleasures to the affairs of the state.
 The administration was looked after by Bakatial Gendhela Borbarua, renamed Kirti Chandra Borbarua after the Manipur expedition (see below).
 Kirti Chandra was an overbearing person, disliked by the other nobles; there were attempts to assassinate him.
 He learned that the Chakaripheti Buranji in Numali Borgohain's possession attributed a low and non-Ahom origin to him.
 To extinguish a future challenge to his position, he had all the Buranjis collected under the Swargadeo's orders and scrutinized for this reference.
 Many Buranji's were destroyed during this exercise.